Newton MRT station

 Newton MRT station is an underground Mass Rapid Transit (MRT) interchange station on the North–South (NSL) and Downtown (DTL) lines.
 It is located in Newton, Singapore, at the junction of Scotts Road and Bukit Timah Road near Newton Circus.
 The station serves the offices and condominiums around Newton Circus including Goldbell Towers and Scotts Highpark, and it is within walking distance to the Newton Food Centre.

 The NSL station opened on 12 December 1987 as part of the line's extension to Outram Park via Raffles Place station.
 The NSL station is designated as a Civil Defence Shelter with a reinforced structure.
-With the opening of DTL Stage 2 on 27 December 2015, Newton became a interchange station.
+With the opening of DTL Stage 2 on 27 December 2015, Newton became an interchange station.
 An additional entrance, designed by SAA Architects, serves the new DTL station, which features an artwork Newton by Messymsxi as part of the network's Art-in-Transit programme.